Home - Dinner - Pasta - 10-Minute Chicken Pesto Pasta Dinner

 • Crushed red pepper

-• To cook the pasta perfectly, start by bringing a large pot of water to a boil.
+• Start by bringing a large pot of water to a boil.
 Add salt and the pasta and cook until al dente.
 Reserve about 1/2 cup of the cooking water before draining the pasta.

 Prepared pasta with pesto chicken sauce in a serving bowl, with sprigs of fresh basil and forks on the side.